shenfcStanley/QAChat_Prototype/README.md

    - 2
    - 3
 2. Why it is important to Humana
-3. How to incorporate it into the prototype (please refer to step 2 in the workflow)
+3. How to incorporate it into the prototype (please refer to step 2 in the workflow and the codes)
 ## Installation Instructions

 <pre>